pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/reference.md

 ### Customizing the Deployment Environment

 By default, the deployment is executed using the [pulumi/pulumi](https://hub.docker.com/r/pulumi/pulumi) image.
+The pulumi/pulumi image is a unix-based image which includes the pulumi CLI in its `$PATH` and the [LTS versions](https://github.com/pulumi/pulumi-docker-containers/blob/main/README.md#version-policy) of all supported SDK runtime(s) for your Pulumi program.

 However, there may be scenarios where you might want to customize the image used for the execution, e.g. if you want to use a different version of python or need to include additional dependencies.

 This is possible by specifying a custom executor image for your deployment.
+Using the custom executor image field, you can pin to a specific version of the pulumi/pulumi image, or point to a completely custom image hosted in a public or private container registry.

 ![Pulumi UI - Custom Executor](../ui-custom-executor.png)